Wellington Phoenix's Payne charged with drink driving after allegedly escaping coronavirus lockdown in golf cart | Goal.com

 The midfielder, who was on the books of Blackburn Rovers for two seasons without playing a single match due to work permit issues, is due in court in June.
 He could, however, avoid attending court in Sydney by lodging his plea from New Zealand.

-If he is convicted as a first offender, he could face a maximum of 9 months imprisonment and a fine of 30 penalty units as per Australian law.
+If he is convicted as a first offender, he could face a maximum of nine months' imprisonment and a fine of 30 penalty units as per Australian law.

 Phoenix team-mate Oliver Sail was also in the golf cart but was not arrested or charged, with police clearing the goalkeeper of any wrongdoing.